RoboJackets/software-training-old/setup_instructons/isaac_ros_WSL.md

 go to settings -> go to resoruces -> wsl integration -> enable integration with additional distros apply and restart

-github clone repo for issac ros common for the dev enviorrment with
+github clone repo for isaac ros common for the dev enviorrment with

 ```git clone https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common.git```
 clone the Isaac ros dev evniornment repo